Menditect/documentation/docs/definitions/datavariation-item.md

 Data variation item or variant refers to an attribute that can be varied when executing a test suite.
 Data variation items are always part of Data variation.
+The value of a data variation item is defined either in an attribute value or in an assert on attribute value.

 ## Properties
 | Name | Description |